yoavst/Skaty/README.md

 Skaty
 =====

 Introducing Skaty, the Kotlin port for [Scapy](http://www.secdev.org/projects/scapy/).
-Skaty is a POC therefore it lucks many important features.
+Skaty is a POC therefore it lacks many important features.
 Do not use on production!

 ```kotlin
 import com.yoavst.skaty.protocols.*